If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 And because Redbubble is a clever platform, it promotes only the designs that are selling.
 While this design certainly gets tons of sales, getting more exposure from Google can make you much more money.

-There can also be found designs that are using only the title in the description, which is not enough to rank.
+There can also be found designs that use only the title in the description, which is not enough to rank.
 Google needs at least 130 characters to index descriptions properly.

-There is also a design using a public domain image of Claude Monet painting and has a pretty detailed description.
+There is also a design using a public domain image of Claude Monet’s painting which has a pretty detailed description.
 But it is a tags spammer as you see.
 This is not the best example, and you should avoid such tag spamming.
 This can get your Redbubble account banned in the future.

 On the first page of Redbubble for a keyword Evening Sun, and even though these are great designs, the artists behind these designs do not take advantage of Google ranking and they are leaving money on the table.